 Give yourself permission to experiment.
 Take advantage of free trials and student plans, like those offered by Notion or through the GitHub Student Developer Pack.
 The process is iterative.
 What works for you during a research-heavy semester might need to be adjusted for a period filled with exams.
 The goal is to create a flexible, supportive digital environment that helps you learn more effectively, manage stress, and achieve your academic goals without the burnout.

 Ready to understand exactly where your study time is going?
 The first step to building a better productivity system is knowing your starting point.
-Download Chronoid for macOS to get an effortless, automatic look at your digital habits and start making smarter decisions about your focus today.
+Try Chronoid free for 30 days — it tracks your time automatically on macOS so you can focus on what matters: your studies.